Healing Through Remembrance

 Squeaky

 Squeaky was probably the sweetest cat I’ve ever had.
-She loved without reservation and her spirit remained undimmed even as her kidneys failed her.
+She loved without reservation, and her spirit remained undimmed even as her kidneys failed her.
 Up to her end, she wanted to play.
 So long, Orange Cat, aka Pumpkin Muffin.
 We’ll miss you.

 Midnight